Topseen-a/Topseen-a/README.md

 Hello there; welcome 👋🏾
-1. 👷 Currently a student at AltSchool Africa, Cloud Engineering track.
+1. 👷 I'm currently a student at AltSchool Africa, Cloud Engineering track.
 2. 💡 Fun fact: I'm a graphic designer, I have extensive experience designing logos, branding campaigns, websites, and more.
 3. 🖋️ I write about my experience as a Cloud Engineering student at AltSchool Africa.
-4. 🌱 I’m currently learning HTML, CSS and JavaScript.
+4. 🌱 I’m currently learning JavaScript.
 5. 😊 I’m looking for internship opportunities in the Cloud Engineering track.
 6. 💼 Job interests: Cloud Engineer, DevOps Engineer, Software Engineer.
 7. 📫 You can contact me by emailing abodunrintopseen@gmail.com.